Why is this 2008-2012 financial crisis worse than 1929 and the great crash that lead to the 1929-1939 depression?

 "Federal Reserve Chairman Ben Bernanke and Treasury Secretary Henry Paulson urged Congress this morning to authorize a $700 billion bailout of struggling financial institutions.
 Although the congressional leadership has indicated its willingness to get onboard with the plan, rank-and-file lawmakers from both parties are balking at what's been called the largest bailout in U.S. history."

-Well, 1929 was peacetime.
+The numbers and percentages of these depressions do not fully reveal the immensity of the Paulson-bail-out because historically the years prior to 1929 comprised a long stretch of peace.
 All previous depressions that had occurred approximately every generation from 1769-1921 were not during wartime.
-This financial collapse has come in the midst of a war.
-We are waging now a two front war.
-Wars that we are not even trying to pay for.
-Previous President G. H. W. Bush had the right word for what is son this President practices --when he said in the 1980s certain ideas then about government spending amounted to-- "voodoo economics."
+This financial collapse in 2008 had come in the midst of a war.
+We were waging then a two front war in Iraq and Afghanistan.
+Wars that were not paid for by taxes or other revenue sources.
+Previous President G. H. W. Bush had the right word for what his son President G. W. Bush had practiced –when the elder President Bush had said in the 1980s that certain ideas then widespread about government spending and balanced budgets amounted to– "voodoo economics."

 We have today a runaway executive government, an ineffective Congress, and a Supreme Court that is divided and filled with pre-industrial mythology about the rule of law.
 Original intent doctrine is so off-point at this juncture that the Court has become ludicrous in decrying "judicial activism."
 Even the Bush administration ignored their decisions involving the rights of prisoners we had accused of terrorism and hold in the Guantanamo prison.

 Much like 1929, the US now has lost the world's respect in international relations.
-If even the conservative writer Kevin Phillips can see the deeply misleading duplicity that Clinton and Bush administrations have engaged in, one can be sure that this Congress will not protect our money.
-Today the Treasury Department, the Federal Reserve System and Congress may seriously fail to redraft this proposed legislation sufficiently well.
-If the proposed new commercial banking bill is not corrected by Congressional committee oversight, we will lose ever more money.
+If even the conservative writer Kevin Phillips can see the deeply misleading duplicity that Clinton and Bush administrations have engaged in, one can be sure that this Congress will not protect your money.
+The Treasury Department, the Federal Reserve System, and Congress may seriously fail to redraft proposed banking oversight legislation sufficiently well to protect taxpayers rather than investment bankers.
+If the proposed new commercial banking bill is not corrected by Congressional committee oversight, could cost even more money.
 Without strong Congressional investigative power, the new law's effectiveness will be diminished.

-In 1929 there was a competent --though unpopular-- President who kept the nation at peace.
+In 1929 in Herbert Hoover there was a competent --though unpopular-- President who kept the nation at peace.
 He was an engineer, and a philanthropist, and had been Secretary of Commerce.

 "so the bailout is equal to roughly $2,300 per person."